 The blade is on the short side and is not full tang, but it still proved more than tough enough to hold up to the tasks we threw at it.
 The steel is prone to minor chipping if you push the knife past common sense, and there are some obvious fit and finish issues issues that should not have happened.
 However, in terms of charm and features, this knife stands head and shoulders above its competition.
 The Hultafors OK4 Expedition Knife, is the sort of product that will surely spark diverse opinions, though all such opinions will come along with a pair of very happy hands.

-The Good: Light weight, great handle, value for money
+- Light weight, great handle, value for money

-The Bad: Fit n finish lacking, blade little too short, partial tang
+- Fit n finish lacking, blade little too short, partial tang

 Review by Seth Gunn